Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

                          hardware

-The diagram below shows how the DPIO driver components fit with the other DPAA2 Linux driver components::
+The diagram below shows how the woke DPIO driver components fit with the woke other DPAA2 Linux driver components::

                                                    +------------+